alvaromuir/baywatch/README.md

 ## Keep an eye on the kids in the pool
-Baywatch is a automated cookie pool threshold monitor for BlueKai DMP instances.
+Baywatch is *currently* an API exploration tool for BlueKai DMP instances.

-Written in Go.

 Add your API keys and BK ID in a .env file as "BK_KEY" and "BK_SECRET" and "BK_PARTNER_ID" respectively.